jbrunton/yo-test-angular/README.md

 The app is hosted with Github Pages at [jbrunton.github.io/yo-test-foundation/](http://jbrunton.github.io/yo-test-foundation/).

 Deployment is handled using ```deploy.sh``` from [git-directory-deploy](https://github.com/X1011/git-directory-deploy) (wrapped in the ```grunt deploy``` command).

+## Testing

+### Running the tests

+Simple: ```grunt test```.

+### Configuration

+This app replaces the default webapp choice of Mocha as a testing framework with Karma and Jasmine.
+The steps to do this were:

+1. Uninstall mocha with ```npm uninstall --save-dev mocha```
+2. Install Karma with ```npm install --save-dev karma && npm install --save-dev grunt-karma```
+3. Create the Karma config file: ```./node_modules/.bin/karma init```

+Finally, I made a few changes to the Gruntfile in this commit: [900545d](https://github.com/jbrunton/yo-test-foundation/commit/900545d22ed0ac3cd816a32fa2c78b57aab1cdde).

+### CI

+The app also has a [.travis.yml](https://github.com/jbrunton/yo-test-foundation/blob/master/.travis.yml) file to enable continuous integration with Travis.
+You can see the build status [here](https://travis-ci.org/jbrunton/yo-test-foundation).